sonic-net/SONiC/doc/mgmt/gnmi/gnsi.md

   - Modify host's keys and certificates

 ##### Console Mgmt (users/passwords)
+This describes the API and expected behavior of a host service module to be named console_mgmt.
+This handles the backend tasks needed for Credentialz.

+The APIs may be called in any logical order (Create must be called before Restore or Delete).
 ###### Create checkpoint
 When the console_mgmt.create_checkpoint message is received the back-end will make a copy of all password-related files.
 This copy will be used to restore the state of the system account credential configuration to the state it was when this message was received.
 Files to be copied: